starlake-ai/StarBake/README.md

 ### 1. Data Structure To Extract

 StarBake project focuses mainly on four tables: Customers, Orders, OrderLines, and Products.
 Each table contains daily updated operational data from the e-commerce bakery business.
-The databases use specific identifiers (customer_id, order_id, product_id) to form relationships.
+The databases use specific identifiers (order_id, product_id) to form relationships.

-1. **customers:** This table contains information about the bakery's customers.
-The data for this table arrives in CSV format, updated daily with deltas.
-    - `customer_id`: A unique identifier for each customer.
-    - `first_name`: The customer's first name.
-    - `last_name`: The customer's last name.
-    - `email`: The customer's email address.
-    - `join_date`: The date when the customer joined.

-2. **orders:** This table contains information about the bakery's orders.
+1**orders:** This table contains information about the bakery's orders.
 The data for this table arrives in JSON format, updated daily with deltas.
     - `order_id`: A unique identifier for each order.
-    - `customer_id`: An identifier for the customer who placed the order, referencing `Customers.customer_id`.
     - `timestamp`: The date and time when the order was placed.
     - `status`: The status of the order, like 'placed', 'shipped', or 'delivered'.